jivan84/gaoljhy.github.io/README.md

 In the application deployment, my colleague and I completed the migration from the traditional deployment to the kubernetes Cluster, which realized the use of `24/7` all-weather, and facilitated the deployment of the new version of the application multiple times.

-## Skills & Expertise

-These are languages, tools, and practices to which I have had exposure over the past 5 years or so.

-------------------------;

 ### Programming Languages